 Grooming is one of the largest costs a snowmobile club faces.
 Between the repair costs, which nobody can foresee, and the cost of fuel, it is a never ending battle to keep them running.
 We have 4 large tractor sized groomers and 1 snowmobile style that groom nearly 100 miles of trails.
 Together they average about $4,000 per year in fuel alone.

 Our volunteers are our lifeblood!
 Our trails require a lot of work each and every year in maintenance alone.
 Then, there are the improvements as well as repairs, from bridge building/repair to brush cutting to hanging up information and trail signs.
 Our volunteers coordinate our fund raisers and run our club as well.
 Some of our members even donate their time working the NHSA grass drags to raise funds for the club.

-We have an annual family cook-out on Lake Contoocook sometime in February that we partner with our poker-run that draws people in from all over New England.
+We have an annual family cook-out sometime in February that we partner with our poker-run that draws people in from all over New England.
 This has been a huge success.
 We also volunteer our time at NHSA events which the NHSA in turn donates proceeds back into our club.
 Several smaller raffles and events are held throughout the year as well.

 Join the Club

 Joining our club helps.
 Your membership dues are directed right back into your trail system.
 As mentioned here in the other sections, materials, fuel and supplies all cost significant amounts of money.
 Memberships dues are applied to all of these costs.
 Join our club, please!
 It does help and it's the right thing to do.

 Our hope is to grow our sport into one that many more people can get to enjoy through greater access.

 The mission of the Monadnock Sno-Moles is to promote a safe environment for the enjoyment of snowmobiling in the Monadnock Region of Cheshire County, and surrounding communities, located in Southern New Hampshire.